 - 16 additional Oreo cookies, pulsed into a fine crumb

-Slice and serve cake.
-Leftover cake may be covered and stored in the refrigerator for up to 3 days.
+- Slice and serve cake.
+Leftover cake can be covered and stored in the refrigerator for up to 3 days.

 Amanda Rettke, author of Surprise-Inside Cakes, is offering one of my lucky readers a free autographed copy of her cookbook.
 45 stunning cake recipes!

 Her book is full of amazing cakes, for nearly every celebration.
 And there are TONS of step-by-step photos for every single recipe.
 She also has a lengthy chapter with helpful tips, including frosting cakes, leveling cakes, and decorating cakes.
 Plus, she categorizes the cakes from easy to to medium to challenging.

 You can start small and then work your way to the more intermediate/advanced recipes.